 Example 1: I worked in this pilot program at Best Buy for a couple of years where customers thought they were calling into these random stores in Michigan and Ohio, but their calls were actually being routed to a call center in Minnesota and it was my job to convince the people calling in that they should buy whatever it was they were asking about over the phone with me.
 Most people hated it.
 I couldn’t really blame them.
 I was, however, always the top one or two in getting people to buy that shit.I once had a lady call in around Christmas time to see if we had Josh Groban’s Christmas album in stock.
 Of course we did.
 And because some manager or director or someone was listening to one of my calls, I asked the lady if she knew Josh Groban and Barbra Streisand sang some duet together on some other random ass album and she wanted to buy that one, too.
 And that’s when I became a legend (at least in my own mind.)
 She loved Josh Groban.
 I just wanted to make sure she didn’t miss out on other things Josh Groban related.

 Example 2: I worked for an educational software company for about 4.5 years, most of which was spent in trying to sell this software to schools during a time where so much of their funding was being taken away.
-Nothing really makes you feel much worse than calling the principal of a school and trying to talk them into buying software that cost tens of thousands of dollars when their teachers were spending their own money on pencils for the kids in their class.
+Nothing really makes you feel much worse than calling the principal of a school and trying to talk them into buying software that cost tens of thousands of dollars when their teachers were spending their own money on pencils for the kids in their class, and even worse than that, knowing that there were softwares like ClassDojo that would do a better job, charging much more less that we did.
 I sucked and I sucked hard at that job because it just wasn’t cool.
 So, I got fired.
 One of the best things that ever happened in my life and it was all because I wouldn’t put my morals aside to sell a bunch of… crap.

 See?
 I’m a total sales pro.